starknet-io/SNIPs/SNIPS/snip-18.md

 The proposed first stage protocol features permissionless staking of STRK on Starknet with two staking flavors:

-* **Staking:** As a Staker, you can stake any amount of STRK greater than X STRK (X is between 10K-100K).
+* **Staking:** As a Staker, you can stake any amount of STRK greater than 20K.
 Currently, Stakers are expected to run full nodes in preparation for the following stages.
 In the future, they will also need to run additional software that sequences and validates Starknet blocks and possibly perform additional network liveness and security tasks.
 * **Stake Delegation:** Delegators choose a Staker to whom they delegate their Stake, sharing rewards with said Staker.
 Stake Delegators do not need to run any software, as their chosen Staker runs it for them.
 This makes participation accessible to a broader audience, allowing users to participate in the Staking protocol without the technical and capital limitations.

 Both Stakers and Stake Delegators can unstake their funds, subject to protocol-defined latencies that ensure network stability and security.
 More details on these latencies can be found in the "Latencies" section.